-Linking between your posts and pages or even linking to stories on other websites can be a great way to add valuable, relevant navigation for visitors and boost your search engine visibility at the same time.
+Linking between your posts and pages or even linking to stories on other websites is a great way to add valuable, relevant navigation for visitors and boost your search engine visibility at the same time.
 The more internal links that you have that point to relevant content the better.
 And by offering more related content links to visitors, chances are that they’ll discover more of the great content on your website.
 This assumes that you do have great content; if you don’t, you’ve got more to worry about than how to make links.
-Fortunately, adding links (or more properly hyperlinks) to post and page elements is very easy using WordPress.
+Fortunately, adding links to WordPress content on posts and pages is very easy using built-in editor tools.

 A word about external links